SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Renting a Car Without a Credit Card

-Is it possible to rent a car in San Francisco without a credit card?
+Is renting a car in San Francisco without a credit card possible?
 Yes, you can rent a car with just your debit card.
-Here are some of the requirements local companies usually request if you are paying with a debit card.
+Here are some of the requirements local companies usually request if you pay with a debit card.

-• Must be 25 or older with 2 forms of ID
+• You must be 21 or older with two forms of ID.

-• Debit card will be pre-approved for the estimated total of the rental
+• A debit card will be pre-approved for the estimated total of the rental.

-• Proof of income, water bill, electricity bill and the renters name + address must match IDs
+• You will need to prove your income, have a water bill, an electricity bill, and the renter's name + address must match IDs.

-• Debit card has been pre-approved by car rental company and is already tied to your account
+• A debit card has been pre-approved by car rental companies and is already connected to your account.

 Other Ways to Get Around